wp-plugins/gotmls/readme.txt

 == Changelog ==

+= 1.2.05.04 =
+* Fixed "Invalid Threat level" Error on default values for pre-registration scans.
+* Changed auto-update path to update threat level array for all new definition updates.

 = 1.2.04.24 =
-* Fixed autoupdate script to update scan level even if there is no new definitions.
+* Fixed auto-update script to update scan level even if there is no new definitions.

 = 1.2.04.09 =
 * Added more info about registration to the readme file.